junxian428/HTB_Certified_Junior_Cybersecurity_Associate/6. Windows Fundamentals/14. Skills Assessment - Windows Fundamentals/README.md

 Note: It is important that each step is completed in the order they are presented.
 Starting with step 1 and working your way through step 8, including all associated specifications with each step.
 Please know that each step is designed to give you the opportunity to apply the skills & concepts taught throughout this module.
 Take your time, have fun and feel free to reach out if you get stuck.

 In this demonstration, you are:

+1. Creating a shared folder called Company Data

+2. Creating a subfolder called HR inside of the Company Data folder

+3. Creating a user called Jim

+   Uncheck: User must change password at logon

+4. Creating a security group called HR

+5. Adding Jim to the HR security group

+6. Adding the HR security group to the shared Company Data folder and NTFS permissions list